 There will also be a pavilion dedicated to the advances and trends in the application of sustainable and renewable energies in the sector.

-The initiative responds to a strategy of economic linkage with Mexico, especially with the western state of Jalisco to strengthen and promote the transport sector but also fishing and agriculture in the near future.
+The initiative responds to a strategy of economic linkage with Mexico, especially with the western state of Jalisco to strengthen and promote the transport sector but also fishing and agriculture shortly.

 Rohde explained that they chose Guadalajara for being one of the cities with easier access and greater connectivity with the Bajio region and the highlands of Mexico, which in recent years has had "greater dynamics and growth" by the arrival of automotive and transport companies.